Model categories structures from rigid objects in exact categories: Introduction

 Another class of examples is given by the categories of Cohen-Macaulay modules over simple hypersurface singularities studied by Burban, Iyama, Keller and Reiten in \cite{BIKR} (their stable categories also appear in the article of Buan, Palu and Reiten, \cite{BPR}).

 As a consequence, results due to Quillen in \cite{Q} can be applied in order to obtain the following:

-\begin{coro} Let $\E$ be a weakly idempotent Frobenius category.
+\begin{coro} Let $\E$ be a weakly idempotent complete Frobenius category.
 Let $\M$ be a subcategory of $\E$ which is rigid and contravariantly finite, containing all the injective objects.

-Let $\sim$ be the homotopy relation on $\E$ given by the model structure of theorem \ref{th:modfrob}.
-Then two morphisms $f$ and $g$ are homotopic if and only if $f-g$ factorizes through $\overline{\mho} \M$.
+Let $\sim$ be the homotopy relation on $\E$ given by the model structure of Theorem \ref{th:modfrob}.
+Then two morphisms $f$ and $g$ are homotopic if and only if $f-g$ factorizes through $\mho \M$.
 Let $\mathrm{Ho}~\E$ be the localization of the quasi-isomorphisms of $\E$ at the class $\W$ of weak equivalences.
-Then there is an equivalence of categories From the equivalence of categories of Demonet and Liu in \cite{DL}, there is an equivalence of categories $\mathrm{Ho}\E \to \mathrm{mod}~\overline{\M}$. \end{coro}
+Then there is an equivalence of categories From the equivalence of categories of Demonet and Liu in \cite{DL}, there is an equivalence of categories $\mathrm{Ho}~\E \to \mathrm{mod}~\overline{\M}$. \end{coro}

-Then we generalized these results to exact categories.
-Unfortunately, they do not have a model structure.
-They actually have a prefibration (or dually a precofibration) structure.
+The previous results on Frobenius exact categories can be seen as (non-trivial) adaptations of the results of Palu in \cite{Palu} that hold for triangulated categories.
+However, we also study the more general of (non-Frobenius) exact categories.
+This situation turns out to be more complicated to handle: Indeed, it seems difficult to hope for a model structure in that case.
+However, they carry a prefibration structure with cofibrant replacements.
+It is sufficient to prove localization results analogous to those in the Frobenius setting.

-\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective objects.
-Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective objects, and stable under taking direct sums and summands.
+\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective and projective objects.
+Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective objects, and stable under taking direct sums and summands and such that $\mho \M$ is contravariatly finite.

 Then there exist two classes of morphisms $\Fib$ and $\W$ (the same weak equivalences as in the Frobenius case) such that $(\E,\Fib,\W)$ has a prefibration structure in the sense of Anderson-Brown-Cisinski (see \cite{R} for a deeper study).
 All the objects are fibrant, and an object is cofibrant if and only if it belongs to $\mathrm{pr}\M$.
 Moreover, under the assumption that $\M$ contains the projective objects, there exist some cofibrant replacements for any object of $\E$. \end{theo}